 Examples of valuable prompts:

-Which platform should you choose to run an online store with integration with wholesalers?
+Which platform should I choose to run an online store with wholesaler integrations?

-Where to buy a bed with storage for a small bedroom?
+Where can I buy a bed with storage for a small bedroom?

 Which sports supplement store has fast delivery?

-Which payment system provider should you choose for an online store?
+Which payment provider should I choose for an online store?

 If your brand doesn’t show up for an important prompt, it doesn’t automatically mean there’s an error.
 It’s a signal that the AI model doesn’t have a strong enough reason to mention the brand in that context.